vulsdoc/vuls/docs/vulsrepo.md

 ##### Show / Hide the Item

 Set the items to be displayed in the `Pivot table`.
-Because the data of `Summary` and `CVSS Metrics` is very large, an error may occur if the number of vulnerabilities is large.
+Because the data of `Summary`, `CVSS Metrics` and `Affected Processes(PortScannable, Process)` is very large, an error may occur if the number of vulnerabilities is large.
 In this case, setting `OFF` may improve the situation.

 ###### Attention CweId